 It applies to the seating function only.
 If the seating has additional functions or can be converted into other products, other relevant European Standards may apply.

-The standard is developed under a mandate from the EU-Commission, M/527 (Children seats).
+The standard is developed under a mandate from the EU-Commission, M/527 (Children seats) and it is inteded to be published in the OJEC.